maid/maid/README.md

 #### Manually

-You'll need Ruby and RubyGems installed.
+You'll need to have installed Ruby and RubyGems.
 Open a terminal and run:

     # Installs Ruby 1.9.3p0 and RubyGems
     sudo apt-get install ruby1.9.1